Skip to main

 Can the Martin School waive the application fee?

-We do not have any fee waivers available
+We do not have any fee waivers available.

 If my instruction was in English, how do I get a TOEFL/IELTS waiver?

-Once you apply, your institution should email the appropriate Graduate School admissions officer with proof of English instruction
+Once you apply, your institution should email the appropriate Graduate School admissions officer with proof of English instruction.

 Marina Byrd